North-East direction | QR Translator

 Tokyo Metropolitan Government Buildings seen from Shinjuku Sumitomo Building

 Popularly known as the Sankaku (triangle) Building, the Shinjuku Sumitomo Building was completed in 1974.
 It is one of long-established high-rise buildings in Nishi Shinjuku.
-From the free observation room on the 51st floor, about 200 meter above ground, look to the southwest and you will see the massive Tocho Building standing just right in front of you.
+Looking south-west, the Tokyo Metropolitan Government building is right in front of you.
 Enjoy its overwhelming view.
-There is a tea lounge in the observation room, as well as various "sky restaurants" on the same floor and above.
 In the evenings, look to the west, and you will see a beautiful night view of the Shibuya, Suginami, and Nakano areas.
 During the daytime, when the weather is clear, you can see the mighty Mt.
 Fuji.

 2 Shinjuku Mitsui Building